mondoohq/docs/docs/mql/resources/aws-pack/aws.iam.user.md

 AWS IAM user

-The `aws.iam.user` provides fields for assessing the configuration of individual IAM users.
+The `aws.iam.user` resource provides fields for assessing the configuration of individual IAM users.
 For usage, read the `aws.iam` resource documentation.

 **Fields**